ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 That investment comes down to taking the time and making the effort for deliberate practice.
 By regularly and consistently practicing a skill with increasing levels of challenge and with the intention of mastering that skill, a state of fluency can be reached.
 The key is to not give up easily, and with that intent, to keep up your practice until it becomes a second nature... a bit like practicing your cylcing skills as a kid, because you long to get rid of those silly training wheels.

-The Agile Fluency Model focuses of *team fluency*, a form of fluency that transcends the individual practice, and just like a team is more than the sum of its parts, team fluency also depends on management structures, relationships, and organizational culture, as well as the tools, technologies, and practices the teams use.is also more than the sum of its parts.
+The Agile Fluency Model focuses on *team fluency*, a form of fluency that transcends the individual practice, and just like a team is more than the sum of its parts, team fluency also depends on management structures, relationships, and organizational culture, as well as the tools, technologies, and practices the teams use.
+Team fluency is what you get when highly performant teams become unconsciously competent at collaborating and cocreating.
+Fluency comes only after investment in learning, and for team fluency this means learning together as a team.

-That would imply that a team is so naturally skilled that **  can be some team chemistry
+### What is the aim of this model?
+There are no recipes for the *perfect* Agile transformation.
+And so the creators of this model wanted to move beyond the Agile methodologies 'wars' on what is the best way to implement Agile.
+They wanted it to be a positive, inclusive model that promotes improvement, in order to continuously grow towards more agility, as a team, as an organisation.
+In that sense it is a model that can guide you to chart your own Agile pathway.

+Discover more about this topic on the [Agile Fluency Project website](https://www.agilefluency.org/)